 Moving On, The Future of GUG

-In January 2018, I finally recovered and felt more like a normal person.
-Shortly after, we had to move out of United Square after 16 years there.
+In January 2018, we had to move out of United Square after 16 years there.
 I decided it was time to start GUG Preschools at Thomson and Tampines.

 For the first time recently, Ethan attended one of my talks at an open house for the Tampines branch.
 I talked about the GUG philosophy, instilling five kinds of Courage, as well as our three processes — exploration, experiential learning, and evaluation.